adafruit/circuitpython-org/_board/adafruit_macropad_rp2040.md

   - STEMMA QT/QWIIC
 ---

 Strap yourself in, we're launching in T-minus 10 seconds...Destination?
 A new Class M planet called MACROPAD!
-M here, stands for Microcontroller because this 3x4 keyboard controller features the newest technology from the Raspberry Pi sector: say hello to the RP2040.
+M here, stands for Microcontroller because this 3x4 keyboard controller features technology from the Raspberry Pi sector: say hello to the RP2040.
 It's speedy little microcontroller with lots of GPIO pins and a 64 times more RAM than the Apollo Guidance Computer.
 We added 8 MB of flash memory for plenty of storage.

 Get ready to upgrade your desk's mission control station with a CircuitPython or Arduino powered Macropad - complete with 12 buttons, OLED display, speaker and rotary encoder.
 Customize it for your spacecraft to help guide you through the great reaches of the unknown.
 (Or just have it type out your favorite emojis.)